JuliaMartins97/JuliaMartins97/README.md

 #### My name is Julia Martins
 #### 📍 From Rio de Janeiro, Brazil living in Toronto, CA.
-#### I'm a front end developer and a future full stack developer 👩🏻‍💻
 #### I'm passionate about learning.
 Always open to new challenges and ready to face changes.

 #####  Reach me out 👇🏻